Theologico-Political Treatise (1670)

 Political Treatise (1676)

 Spinoza, Baruch.
-Political Treatise, ed.
-Jonathan Israel.
+Political Treatise.
+Edited by Jonathan Israel.
 Indianapolis: Hackett Publishing Company, 2000.